Reflective Socks and Ways to Stay Safe on Runs

 1. Tell Someone Before You Go on a Run

 Before you set out on a run, a good idea is to tell someone when you’re planning on starting, what your route is, and how long you expect to be running.
 By giving a friend, partner, or family member this information, you’ll have someone looking out for you in case you get in a potentially dangerous situation.
 If you don’t get back in time, someone will know where to look for you and help you faster.
+If your phone allows it, you can also share your location with someone you trust.

 2. Bring Your Phone and ID With You